Attachment parenting: "Crying is an attachment tool"

 William Sears determines crying as the child's pivotal mean of self-expression.
 Parents are challenged to "read" the crying – which is initially generalized – and to provide the child with empathic feedback in order to help them to differentiate and elaborate the repertoire of their signals gradually.
 Furthermore, he recommends prevention of crying: parents are advised not only to practice breastfeeding, baby wearing and co-sleeping as much as possible, but also to get into the habit of properly responding to the early warning signals so that crying doesn't happen in the first place.
 Likewise, parents must teach their child that some trivial occasions are no cause for alarm at all.

 In general, Sears argues that infants should never be left crying because this would harm them.
 But as early as in 1962, T. Berry Brazelton had shown in a study that a certain amount of crying in young infants does not indicate emotional or physical problems, but is to be considered normal and harmless.

 No sleep training

-William Sears names two reasons why infants should not undergo sleep training: he believes that infant training hardens the mother emotionally and that children who underwent such training don't sleep better but merely resign and become apathetic, a state that he refers to as "shut down syndrome", although a condition of this name doesn't exist in DSM or ICD.
+William Sears names two reasons why infants should not undergo sleep training: he believes that infant training hardens the mother emotionally and that children who underwent such training do not sleep better but merely resign and become apathetic, a state that he refers to as "shut down syndrome", although a condition of this name doesn't exist in DSM or ICD.
 Frissell-Deppe and Granju believe that sleep training is traumatic for children.

 Sears argues that advocates of sleep training are professionally incompetent and merely business oriented, and that there is no scientific proof that sleep training is beneficial for children.